-Student Portfolios
+⊠ Student Portfolios

-Other Criterion Referenced Test (Specify) i-Ready progress monitoring
+Other Criterion Referenced Test (Specify)

-Native Language Assessment (Specify)
+☐ Native Language Assessment (Specify)

-LEA/school-wide assessments (Specify) Florida Standards Assessment (FSA)
+\boxtimes LEA/school-wide assessments (Specify) Florida Assessment of Student Thinking (F.A.S.T.).

 Other (Specify) Access for ELLs 2.0

 Student Progression

 Have the LEA's standards and procedures for promotion, placement, and retention of ELLs been incorporated into the LEA's Student Progression Plan (SPP)?
 If no, where can this information be found?

-\boxtimes Yes Please provide a link to the LEA's SPP with specifics to ELLs highlighted.
+☑ Yes Please provide a link to the LEA's SPP with specifics to ELLs highlighted.

+☐ No (Specify)